 On the first day, learning from and exchange with international and national representatives from decision-makers and scientists was in the focus.
 The second workshop day was dedicated to the identification of specific needs and challenges for integrated response to climate change in Istanbul.
 Intensive discussion took place with representatives from the Metropolitan Municipality of Istanbul.

 For further information, please download the final programme and the summary of the workshop.

 The second workshop took place on May 28 and 29, 2015 in Istanbul.
-Following the findings of the first workshop uo, the aim of this second workshop was
+Following the findings of the first workshop up, the overall aim of this workshop was

 - to work on the interlinkages between climate change, urbanization processes and other related pressures as well as on the socio-economic impacts associated with issues such as water or energy supply and extreme events, and

 - to continue the discussion around climate change response in Istanbul with different actors.